evgeny-rov/ava-assistant/README.md

-This is an experiment dynamic contact me form.
+This is project is an experimental dynamic contact me form.

 ## Available Scripts